ChaoticByte/audio-summarize/README.md

 options:
-  -h, --help   show this help message and exit --summin n   The minimum lenght of a segment summary [10] --summax n   The maximum lenght of a segment summary [90] --segmax n   The maximum number of tokens per segment [375, max: 500] -m filepath  The path to a whisper.cpp-compatible model file -i filepath  The path to the media file
+  -h, --help   show this help message and exit --summin n   The minimum lenght of a segment summary [10, min: 5] --summax n   The maximum lenght of a segment summary [90, min: 5] --segmax n   The maximum number of tokens per segment [375, 5 - 500] -m filepath  The path to a whisper.cpp-compatible model file -i filepath  The path to the media file
   -o filepath  Where to save the output text to